GoogleCloudPlatform/automlops/README.md

 13. `gs_bucket_location: str = 'us-central1'`
 14. `gs_bucket_name: str = None`
 15. `pipeline_runner_sa: str = None`
-16. `run_local: bool = True`
+16. `use_ci: bool = False`
 17. `schedule_location: str = 'us-central1'`
 18. `schedule_name: str = 'AutoMLOps-schedule'`
 19. `schedule_pattern: str = 'No Schedule Specified'`
 20. `vpc_connector: str = None`

 AutoMLOps will generate the resources specified by these parameters (e.g. Artifact Registry, Cloud Source Repo, etc.).
-If run_local is set to False, the AutoMLOps will turn the current working directory of the notebook into a Git repo and use it for the CSR.
+If use_ci is set to True, AutoMLOps will turn the current working directory of the notebook into a Git repo and use it for the source repo.
 Additionally, if a cron formatted str is given as an arg for `schedule_pattern` then it will set up a Cloud Schedule to run accordingly.

 # Customizations